cosmos/cosmos-sdk/x/accounts/lockup/README.md

 <!--- TODO: need to expand more on this --->

-The x/accounts/vesting module provides the implementation for vesting accounts within the x/accounts module.
+The x/accounts/lockup module provides the implementation for lockup accounts within the x/accounts module.